 On this page

 Construction of a new birth to year 12 (B-12) school in Aldinga is underway.
-The school will accommodate up to 1500 students, 100 inclusive places for students with a disability and a 75 place children's centre.
+The school can accommodate up to 1500 students, 100 inclusive places for students with a disability and a 75 place children's centre by 2026.

 Following a comprehensive procurement process, TESA Education comprising of Tetris Capital, Dutch Infrastructure Fund, Sarah Construction and ISS Services was awarded the contract to construct and maintain the new school.